openpilot-community/documentation-site/content/hardware/giraffe/giraffe-tesla/_index.md

 !!
 A note on the FAKE ethernet port:
 !!
 DO NOT use this to connect to your laptop or network.

-This giraffe is custom built by community members for the Tesla Pre-AutoPilot Model S made between 2012-2014

 ## Where to buy

-The Giraffe (Tesla) is available for purchase at the following places:
+The Tesla Giraffe is available for purchase at the following places:

 * [https://oshpark.com/shared_projects/VC2dWAxy](https://oshpark.com/shared_projects/VC2dWAxy)